-The School Business Manager can access E1 financial system at any time during the working day from school to monitor, review and amend the budget.
-It is possible to print reports direct from E1 itself or download data directly into Excel to present the information in a clearer way including the use of charts.
+The School Business Manager can access Pearson's financial system at any time during the working day from school to monitor, review and amend the budget.
+It is possible to print reports direct from Pearson's itself or download data directly into Excel to present the information in a clearer way including the use of charts.